Darius Bazley: Guangdong Southern Tigers (2024)

 On September 6, 2024, Bazley signed with the Guangdong Southern Tigers of the Chinese Basketball Association.

 Second Stint with Delaware (2024)

 On November 15, 2024, Bazley returned to the Delaware Blue Coats.
 However, he was bought out on December 16.

 On July 2, 2025, Bazley was announced as a member of the Los Angeles Lakers for the 2025 NBA Summer League.
 During a game against the Boston Celtics on July 17, Bazley suffered a serious lower leg injury and left the game in a wheelchair.

+Ningbo Rockets (2026)

+On March 7, 2026, Bazley signed with the Ningbo Rockets of the Chinese Basketball Association.
+On April 9, Bazley got into a shouting match with teammates after the opposing team stole an inbound pass intended for Zavier Simpson.
+He proceeded to throw the second inbound pass out of bounds, walked off the court to confront the coaching staff and teammates on the bench.
+After Bazley pushed a teammate, he was removed from the game and was cut later that day by the Rockets.